 5.1.
 Moving the Database Directory to a Separate Disk or Partition

-To achieve higher performance, store the directory server databases and transaction log on a fast drive, such as an SSD.
+To achieve higher performance, store the directory server databases and transaction log on a fast drive, such as a nonvolatile memory express (NVMe) drive or an SSD.

 For example, if you already run a Directory Server instance and want to mount the